llpeterson/security/key-distro.md

 private key.)
 Since you trust Bob to tell the truth, you would now know that Alice's key is $$x$$, even though you had never met her or exchanged a single message with her.
-Using digital signatures, Bob wouldn't even have to send you a he could simply create and publish a digitally signed statement that Alice's key is $$x$$.
+Using digital signatures, Bob wouldn't even have to send you a message; he could simply create and publish a digitally signed statement that Alice's key is $$x$$.
 Such a digitally signed statement of a public key binding is called a *public key certificate*, or simply a certificate.
 Bob could send Alice a copy of the certificate, or post it on a website.
 If and when someone needs to verify Alice's public key, they could do so by getting a copy of the certificate, perhaps directly from Alice—as long as they trust Bob and know his public key.
 You can see how starting from a very small number of keys (in this case, just Bob's) you could build up a large set of trusted keys over time.
 Bob in this case is playing the role often referred to as a *certification authority* (CA), and much of today's Internet security depends on CAs.
 VeriSign is one well-known commercial CA. We return to this topic below.

 One of the major standards for certificates is known as X.509.
 This standard leaves a lot of details open, but specifies a basic structure.